ASAP Rocky: 2015–2017: At. Long. Last. A$AP

 On April 8, 2015, the rapper released a song, titled "M'$", debuted during an interview with the Red Bull Music Academy, and was released on the iTunes Store two days later, however, it was announced that the song was not an official single from the album.
-The album, however, did include a remixed version of the track that replaced Mayers’ second verse with a guest verse from Lil Wayne.
+The album, however, did include a remixed version of the track that replaced Mayers's second verse with a guest verse from Lil Wayne.
 On May 9, Mayers unveiled the album's cover art on his official Instagram page, with the caption "AT LONG LAST...."
 On the same day, he then released the album's alternative artwork and released the album's second single, titled "Everyday" featuring Rod Stewart, Miguel and Mark Ronson (the latter of which also produced the track alongside Emile Haynie).
 Mayers also announced that the release date for A.L.L.A. was updated to June 2, 2015; however, on May 25, 2015, around 6:00 PM EDT, the album leaked online, approximately one week before its expected release.
 Subsequently, Mayers tweeted to announce that the album will be released at midnight (May 26), changing the date a week early.

 Upon its release, At.
 Long.
 Last.
 A$AP received generally positive to mixed reviews from music critics.
 Overall, the album was supported by the release of three singles: "Lord Pretty Flacko Jodye 2 (LPFJ2)", "Everyday" and "L$D".
 At.
 Long.
 Last.
 A$AP debuted at number one on the Billboard 200, selling 116,000 copies in the United States.
 In conclusion to this, it also gave Mayers his second consecutive number one album on the charts to date.
 In Canada, the album debuted at number one, with 11,000 copies sold.
 The album has spent two more weeks beyond the top ten of the Billboard 200.
 As of July 2015, the album has sold 215,000 copies in the United States.
 It has sold 60,662 copies in the United Kingdom, as of June 2015.

 On June 11, 2015, Mayers was featured on The Tonight Show, where he performed the song "L$D" with The Roots.
 In June, it was confirmed that he was featured on the single "Good for You" by Selena Gomez.
 In June 2015, he appeared on the "Carpool Karaoke" segment of The Late Late Show, riding with Rod Stewart and host James Corden.
 Mayers is featured on "Blended Family (What You Do for Love)", a track written with Alicia Keys for her sixth studio album Here in 2016.
 He is also featured on two tracks from the 2017 album Lust for Life by Lana Del Rey.
 The tracks are called "Summer Bummer", which also features Playboi Carti, and "Groupie Love".
 He is featured along with rapper Cardi B on "No Limit" by G-Eazy, released in September 2017.
 He also featured in "Pick It Up" by Famous Dex, released in October 2017.